ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 kubectl create namespace my-cluster
 ```

-Now that you have created the Prometheus namespace you can install the prometheus operator together with StackGres operator
+Now that you have created the Prometheus namespace you can install the Prometheus operator,
- by setting `prometheus-operator.create=true`, this will install also a grafana instance and it will be
+this will install also a Grafana instance and it will be
- embed with the StackGres UI automatically or you can install both operators separately.
+ embed with the StackGres UI automatically using the `grafana.autoEmbed=true` as shown later in the SG operator install.

 Helm will take care of the necessary steps in Prometheus Operator deployment.

-To install first the Prometheus Operator and then StackGres Operator run:

 ```bash
 helm install --namespace prometheus prometheus-operator stable/prometheus-operator